Waco man charged for bomb found in city

-A Waco man was charged Friday in connection with a bomb found on Old Bushmill Road in April.
+A Waco man was charged Friday in connection with a bomb found at the side of Old Bushmill Road in the city in April.

 “Haralson County Sheriff’s Office investigators soon developed leads that led them to Sam Seabolt, who had been residing not far from where the device was initially found,” Ivey said in a written statement.